Crafted for the Dedicated: Off-Road Enthusiasts, Professionals, and Serious DIYers

 Rollable to fit in your toolbox, and carry without worrying about the case falling open, and giving yourself another project: hide and seek with sockets.

-Magnets to keep things in line.
+Magnets to keep things mostly in line.

 Strong - Double ply 1000 Denier Cordura Nylon: strongest fabric available without adding Kevlar.